DC - LaShawn A. v. Gray

 LaShawn A., one of seven named plaintiffs at the time of filing, was 4 years old and had been in “emergency” foster care for 2 ½ years, even though D.C. law mandates that a child can remain in emergency care no longer than 90 days.
 During this period, the Department of Human Services had never developed an adequate case plan for her.
 The Department planned to return LaShawn home but failed to provide her mother with services to ensure a successful reunification.
 The Department also failed to provide LaShawn with needed psychological services.

 Demerick B. was 3 years old at the time the complaint was filed.
 He was initially placed in a short-term emergency care facility, where he remained for three years, despite repeated pleas from facility staff to move him to a foster home.
 During his three years at this facility, no worker from the Department ever visited him.
 In the nearly two years after Demerick’s case goal was changed to adoption, the Department had done virtually nothing to effectuate the adoption, leaving Demerick languishing in “emergency” care.

-As of August 15, 2014 Children’s Rights’ founder and director emeritus Marcia Lowry and local counsel have sole responsibility for monitoring and enforcing the reform efforts in Washington, D.C.
+As of August 15, 2014, former Children’s Rights executive director Marcia Lowry and local counsel have sole responsibility for monitoring and enforcing the reform efforts in Washington, D.C.

 Senior U.S. District Judge Thomas F. Hogan, United States District Court for the District of Columbia

 FILED: June 20, 1989

 JUDGMENT ENTERED FOR PLAINTIFFS: April 18, 1991; current Implementation and Exit Plan effective December 17, 2010